 Cardinal Energy Ltd. Announces 2022 Year-End Reserves

-/EIN News/ -- CALGARY, Alberta, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Cardinal Energy Ltd. ("Cardinal" or the "Company") (TSX: CJ) is pleased to present the results of its independent reserve report effective December 31, 2022.
+CALGARY, Alberta, Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Cardinal Energy Ltd. ("Cardinal" or the "Company") CJ is pleased to present the results of its independent reserve report effective December 31, 2022.
 One hundred percent of Cardinal's year-end 2022 reserves were evaluated by independent reserves evaluator GLJ Ltd. ("GLJ") with an effective date of December 31, 2022 (the "2022 Reserve Report").
 The 2022 financial information in this news release is unaudited and accordingly, such financial information is subject to change based on the results of the Company's year-end audit.

 Cardinal's 2022 year-end reserves reflect the quality and sustainability of our low decline asset base.
 In 2022, Cardinal's focus was to reduce financial risk and improve on the long term sustainability of our assets.